knmnyn/hugo-blox/content/authors/yeetan/_index.md

     url: https://www.comp.nus.edu.sg

 # Short bio (displayed in user profile at end of posts)
-bio: Internship Alumnus (Fall '04).
+bio: Doctoral Alumnus (Nov '11).

 # Highlight the author in author lists? (true/false)
 highlight_name: false

 # Organizational groups that you belong to (for People widget)
 user_groups:
-  - Undergraduate / Intern Alumni
+  - Graduate Alumni
 ---